-- 7.1 A short term absence can be defined as any single period of absence, including industrial injury, to a maximum of 19 calendar days. - 7.2 ng2 will aim to secure better attendance by way of support and encouragement to the employee concerned in the first instance.
-This will involve maintaining good records, ensuring return to work interviews and helping investigate and address any identified underlying causes of absence. - 7.3 Where short term intermittent absences are identified, a distinction should be made between absences with an identifiable underlying health condition and short term intermittent absences for a variety of reasons which have no identifiable underlying health condition.
+7.1 A short term absence can be defined as any single period of absence, including

+- 7.2 ng homes will aim to secure better attendance by way of support and encouragement to the employee concerned in the first instance.
+This will involve maintaining good records, ensuring return to work meetings and helping investigate and address any identified underlying causes of absence. - 7.3 Where short term intermittent absences are identified, a distinction should be made between absences with an identifiable underlying health condition and short term intermittent absences for a variety of reasons which have no identifiable underlying health condition.